Quantum Super-Resolution with Balanced Homodyne Detection in Low-Earth-Orbit: Introduction

 \section{Introduction}

 \lettrine{O}{}ver the last few decades, considerable attention has been given to finding the ultimate limit of resolution in an optical system.
-In many works, the Rayleigh criterion was simply taken to be this limit.\footnote{In practice this criterion is of limited pragmatic value as the noise in the observations must be taken into account in any realizable resolution limit (e.g. \cite{limitray}).
-Nonetheless, we use the traditional `noiseless' Rayleigh limit as our comparison in this work.} The criterion states that to resolve two sources of light, the first diffraction minimum of one source must coincide with the maximum of the other.
-In our context, $d_{min}\geq \lambda\ell/w_0= d_{rayleigh}$, where $d_{min}$ is the minimum transverse separation between two sources that can be resolved.
-Here, $\lambda$ is the laser central wavelength, $\ell$ is the propagation distance between source and receiver and $w_0$ is the beam waist of both laser sources.
+In many works, the Rayleigh criterion was simply taken to be this limit\footnote{In practice this criterion is of limited pragmatic value as the noise in the observations must be taken into account in any realizable resolution limit (e.g. \cite{limitray}).
+Nonetheless, we use the traditional ``noiseless" Rayleigh limit as our comparison in this work.}.
+The criterion states that to resolve two sources of light, the first diffraction minimum of one source must coincide with the maximum of the other.
+In our context, $d_{min}\geq \lambda\ell/(4r)= d_{rayleigh}$, where $2d_{min}$ is the minimum resolvable transverse separation between two sources.
+Here, $\lambda$ is the laser central wavelength, $\ell$ is the propagation distance between source and receiver and $r$ denotes the radius of the receiver aperture.

-However, quantum optics has provided a pathway to overcome the Rayleigh criterion.
+However, quantum optics has provided a pathway to overcome this Rayleigh criterion.
 Efforts using quantum optics to achieve super-resolution can yield a resolution that is ultimately limited not by diffraction, but by the quantum fluctuations of light \cite{Kolobov2000,Tamburini2006,Tsang2019}.
 By modeling light as a quantum system, the analysis of the resolution limit accounts for both diffraction and photon shot noise \cite{Tsang2016}.
 In other words, a quantum-approach can enable the development of optical systems that reach the fundamental limits of resolution \cite{Delaubert2008,Perez-Delgado2012,Tsang2019,Lupo2020}.
-Herein we use a quantum approach to resolve two coherent sources in the regime of super-resolution, which we define here to be any system setup where $d_{min}<d_{rayleigh}$.
+Herein we use a quantum approach to resolve two sources that are coherent with respect to each other in the regime of super-resolution which we define here to be any system setup where $d_{min}<d_{rayleigh}$.